 - 1st Aid, CPR, H2S Alive, WHIMIS and AED (Automatic Defibrillator)

 - ATV and Snowmobile Training

-As CVSA Inspectors, the Officers work in all areas of the Province.
+As CVSA Inspectors, the CPOs work in all areas of the Province.
 Working with other policing agencies throughout the province and having them attend in Clearwater County ensure the continuity of the program and is a means of cross training between departments.
-Clearwater Officers attend checks in Edmonton, Red Deer and Calgary.
+Clearwater CPOs attend checks in Edmonton, Red Deer and Calgary.

 Enforcement in weights ensures that companies operating in Clearwater County are working within the legal weights allowed thereby protecting the infrastructure from damage and reducing the tax burden for road repairs.

 Officers work closely with industry by offering training courses and lectures to ensure that everyone is aware of new legislation and regulations.

 Officers are fully trained as first responders for collisions and emergencies that occur in the County.
 Due to the vast area, that the Officers patrol each patrol vehicle is equipped with an Automatic Electronic Defibrillator, medical kits and equipment.

 They are trained in Emergency Management and Incident Command Systems and are usually front line responders when an incident occurs in the County.

 Officers patrol the West Country for violations of the Traffic Safety and Public Lands Act, they also participate in some search and rescue missions with their off highway vehicle and patrol units.